 Description

 Have you ever had pomelo?
-It is a tropical fruit from the citrus fruit family and looks very similar to grapefruit, just slightly larger.
-In this post, I will share how to cut a pomelo and enjoy it after peeling it.
+It is a tropical fruit from the citrus fruit family with incredibly and looks very similar to grapefruit, just slightly larger.
+Learn how to cut a pomelo with easy to follow step-by-step photos!

 Ingredients